Howl698/CF-Rockbuster-Analysis/README.md

 # Data

-The Rockbuster Data Dictionary outlines the entity relationship diagram pertaining to the Rockbuster datasets that were queried and analyzed ([Rockbuster Data Dictionary.pdf](https://github.com/Howl698/CF-Rockbuster-Analysis/files/7816561/Rockbuster.Data.Dictionary.pdf)).
+The Rockbuster Data Dictionary outlines the entity relationship diagram (ERD) pertaining to the Rockbuster datasets that were queried and analyzed ([Rockbuster Data Dictionary.pdf](https://github.com/Howl698/CF-Rockbuster-Analysis/files/7816561/Rockbuster.Data.Dictionary.pdf)).

+# Tools

+* Postgre SQL - for querying and analyzing the Rockbuster dataset
+* DbVisualizer - for creating the Rockbuster ERD
+* Tableau - for visualizations